jyyulab/scMINER/docs/docs/PBMC-12k.md

 cutoffs <- draw.scRNAseq.QC(SparseEset=eset.12k,
                           project.name = "PBMC12k",
                           plot.dir = "./QC/",
-                          group = "group", # this indicate which meta data information will be use to group violinplots output.cutoff = TRUE)
+                          group = "group", # this indicate which meta data information will be use in x axis to group violin plots output.cutoff = TRUE)
 ```
 The first plot is a histogram which helps visualize distribution of expressed genes among each cells.